Free Abortion Information

 The first option is a medication abortion.
 Your nurse will discuss this two step abortion procedure with you and discuss how to care for yourself before, during and after.
 Your nurse will discuss with you the two types of surgical procedures that are available.
 Additionally, she will discuss the suction procedure and the D&E (dilation and evacuation) procedure.
 This is so that you can make the best decision for yourself based on your circumstances and preferences.

-Your nurse and advocate are available so that you can empower yourself to make the decision you feel is best based on your circumstances.
+Your nurse and your advocate are available so that you can empower yourself to make the decision you feel is best for you based on your circumstances.
 Your nurse and advocate are available to answer your questions and support you as you review all your options.
-They will also be able to discuss alternative options if you would like to learn about options other than abortion.
+The outcome of your pregnancy is your choice.
+Meet with a nurse and advocate to get all the answer you need.

 Choosing a Free Clinic